Debate over abortion rights leads to expensive campaigns for high-stakes state Supreme Court seats

 Republican state Rep. Andrew Fink is competing against University of Michigan law professor Kimberly Anne Thomas, who was nominated by Democrats, for the other open seat that is being vacated by a Republican-backed justice.

-Groups backing Bolden and Thomas are framing the races as crucial to defending abortion rights, with one group's ad warning that “the Michigan state Supreme Court can still take abortion rights away.”
+Michigan voters already have locked abortion rights in the state constitution, though groups backing Bolden and Thomas are framing the races as crucial to defending those rights, with one group’s ad warning that “the Michigan state Supreme Court can still take abortion rights away.”

 The most heated races are for two seats on the Montana Supreme Court, which has come under fire from GOP lawmakers over rulings against laws that would have restricted abortion access or made it more difficult to vote.